jmkemp20/pydevp2p/README.md

 ### Prerequisites

-In order to get started some ubuntu "may" need to be installed, then clone the repo and install the pip package like normal
+In order to get started some ubuntu deps "may" need to be installed, then clone the repo and install the pip package like normal

 - Ubuntu dependencies
   ```sh